NawafAldhawi/8051-LCD-Calcualtor-/README.md

 This project is part of a learning exercise or embedded system application using the 8051 microcontroller.
 The specific functionality can be viewed in the `Code.a51` source.

->  If this code is part of a lab or project (e.g., blinking LEDs, serial communication, timers), update this section with a short description.

 ## Tools You Can Use